25 years since Srebrenica, some victims finally laid to rest

 What took place in Srebrenica was a mark of shame for the international community because the town had been declared a U.N. “safe haven” for civilians in 1993.

-Bahrudin Salihovic, then 25 years old, fled through the woods, reaching safety after several days of wandering through the countryside.
+Bahrudin Salihovic, then 25, fled through the woods, reaching safety after several days of wandering through the countryside.
 He was hungry, thirsty, and terrified by the constant echo of Serb machine guns executing others who had been caught.

 In the years since the war, remains of nearly 7,000 victims of the massacre have been dug out and identified through DNA testing.
 About 1,000 victims remain to be found.